TrungDinhT/AWS-ML-Foundations/week2/ml_steps.md

     - MSE / RMSE is more meaningful for defining how much our model is wrong.
 However, it's sensitive to outliers.
     - R-squared / adjusted R-squared gives results in percentage, and it can help to represent how well the model fits with the data.
 A R-squared too close to 1 may mean that our model is overfitting.
     - MAE is an easy to interpret metric.
 But it can not penalize large errors, ni show how well model fits.

+## Model inference
+- Use the model to:
+  - generate predictions
+  - find patterns in data
+- This is the phase where we see the fruit :).
+How well the model solves our problem.